 Bringing It All Together

-This course has provided a current overview of:
+This course has explored:

-where AI is embedded today
+how AI is embedded in everyday life

 why trust is under pressure

-who holds power
+who holds power within the ecosystem

 how global differences shape outcomes